 In conclusion, be strong and courageous in the face of fear!
 Do not let fear control you for the Lord our God is with us!
 He has given us the Holy Spirit (1) of courage and not the spirit of fear (Acts 4:31.
 2 Timothy 1:7).
 If you feel like you are paralyzed by fear then start quoting Psalms 91 to God and you will feel His peace replace the fear!
 (John 16:33.
 Judges 6:12.
 1 John 4:18.
 1 John 4:8)

 (1) Left click on the underlined phrase to open another article in a different tab with more explanation.

 (2) "Courage."
 Merriam-Webster.com.
 Merriam-Webster, n.d.
 Web.
 31 Oct.
 2014.

 (3) See this blog (1) and my comment for my motive for tandem jumping with my son.

 (4) See attached Excel Spreadsheet printout "skydiving.pdf".

 (5) The terminal velocity of a falling body occurs during free fall when a falling body experiences zero acceleration.
-This is because of the retarding force known as air resistance.
+This is because of the retarding force is known as air resistance.
 Air resistance exists because air molecules collide into a falling body creating an upward force opposite gravity.
 This upward force will eventually balance the falling body's weight.
-It will continue to fall at constant velocity known as the terminal velocity.
+It will continue to fall at a constant velocity known as the terminal velocity.